Skip to content

 Learn About Industry Trends, Best Practices, and Current Events

-How to Solve 6 Common Challenges for NetSuite Users by Combining Power Query and CloudExtend Excel Analytics
+How to Solve 6 Common Challenges for NetSuite Users by Combining Power Query and ExtendInsights

-What is Excel Power Query and Power Pivot?
+What Are Excel Power Query and Power Pivot?

 Power Query is a business intelligence tool available in Microsoft Excel and Power BI that allows users to import data from many different sources and then clean, transform and reshape their data as needed.